 Letter (June 19, 1861) from Maurice Langhorne (probably the grandfather of Maurice Langhorne, VMI Class of 1867/New Market cadet) of Lynchburg to Gov. John Letcher, requesting that William R. Musser be released from military duty in order to conduct essential war service in Lynchburg.
-Langhorne states that Musser is active in supplying the troops and is also a skilled mechanic.
-The document is endorsed on the verso by several officers, including General Robert E. Lee.
-Lee declined the request.
+Endorsed on the verso by several officers, including General Robert E. Lee.

 Misc.
 Robert E. Lee and Mary Custis Lee documents.
 9 items signed by R. E. Lee, including four holograph letters.
 1 check payable to Mrs. Lee.